Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After our brief chat he quickly gained distance from us, as we struggled to walk faster in the brutal heat.
 It was just not happening!
 Slow and steady wins the race.

-In the last 10 km we had gone through field after field of tomatoes and vineyards, passed quintas and old estates, many that were quite rundown.
+In the last 10 kilometers we had gone through field after field of tomatoes and vineyards, passed quintas and old estates, many that were quite rundown.

 When you come to this T-intersection, below, you are ending the portion of the Camino on the farmer's lanes.
-It is at about 28 kilometers into the day.
+It is after about 28.1 kilometers into the day.

 After turning right, above, you join this paved stone road, below.
 Yes, it is cobblestone.
 I thought my ankle was going to fall apart when I hit the uneven stones.
-We still had 4 km to go.
+We still had four kilometers to go.

 After walking under the superhighway viaduct, the paved road leads to Ómnias, below.